-If an enterprise is found to be in breach of Section 4 of the Competition Act (abuse of dominance), the CCI may order the enterprise to discontinue the abuse and impose a penalty which may be up to 10% of the average turnover for the last three financial years.
-It may also order division of an enterprise enjoying a dominant position to ensure that such enterprise does not abuse its dominant position.
+If an enterprise is found to be in breach of Section 4 of the

+Competition Act (i.e., engaging in abuse of dominance), the CCI may order the enterprise to discontinue the abuse, and impose a penalty which may be up to 10% of the average turnover for the last three FYs.
+The CCI may also order division of the dominant enterprise found to be in contradiction of Section 4 of the Competition Act, to ensure that such enterprise does not abuse its dominant position.